giry-dev/mangrove-docs/docs/SDK/getting-started/preparation.md

 ## Create tutorial folder

-The tutorials can be run in an isolated folder where you install the Mangrove dependencies.
+The tutorials can be run in an isolated folder where you install Mangrove dependencies.

 Open a terminal and run the following commands: